Loading...

 Portion Control

-Reduce the serving size of the shake to decrease the overall sugar intake from strawberries.
+Reduce the serving size of the strawberry shake to limit the sugar intake and overall impact on blood glucose levels.

 Physical Activity

-Engage in light physical activity, such as a short walk, after consuming the shake to help utilize the sugar more effectively.
+Engage in light physical activity, such as a short walk, after consuming the shake to help your body utilize the glucose more effectively.

 healthspan-mbl